 Green and leafy vegetables have GI below 15 and their GL is also very low - that is why fresh salads are so important for balanced nutrition.
 And when you combine such salads with berries, it is nutrition heaven :)

-Long story short - even if you are on some kind of calorie restricted diet, be sure to include fresh fruits in your daily nutrition and stay away from sweetened and processed foods as much as possible.
+Long story short - even if you are on some kind of calorie restricted diet, be sure to include fresh fruits (portion control!) in your daily nutrition and stay away from sweetened and processed foods as much as possible.